Kevin Johnson (cornerback): Professional career

+Pre-draft

 Coming out of college, analysts projected Johnson to be a first round draft choice.
 He was ranked the second best cornerback out of the 212 available in the 2015 NFL draft by NFLDraftScout.com.
 Johnson attended the NFL Combine and completed all the drills and workouts but chose not to do the bench press.
 At Wake Forest's Pro Day, he only performed positional drills after being satisfied with his combine performance.
 Representatives and scouts from 22 NFL teams attended his pro day, including defensive back coaches from the Pittsburgh Steelers, Minnesota Vikings, Philadelphia Eagles, and Tennessee Titans.
 He also attended private workouts and visits with multiple teams, including the Dallas Cowboys and Baltimore Ravens.

 Houston Texans

 2015

 The Houston Texans selected Johnson in the first round (16th overall) of the 2015 NFL draft.
 He was the second cornerback selected in 2014, behind Michigan State's Trae Waynes (11th overall).

-On May 8, 2015, the Houston Texans signed Johnson to a fully guaranteed four-year, $10.04 million contract with a signing bonus of $5.50 million.
+On May 8, 2015, the Texans signed Johnson to a fully guaranteed four-year, $10.04 million contract with a signing bonus of $5.50 million.

 Throughout training camp, he competed against A. J. Bouye for the job as the third cornerback on the depth chart.
 Head coach Bill O'Brien named Johnson the third cornerback on the Texans' depth chart, behind veterans Johnathan Joseph and Kareem Jackson.

 He made his professional debut in the Texans' season opener against the Kansas City Chiefs and recorded two solo tackles in the 27–20 loss.
-On October 4, 2015, he made a season-high five solo tackles in his first career start in a 48-21 loss to the Atlanta Falcons.
+On October 4, 2015, he made a season-high five solo tackles in his first career start in a 48–21 loss to the Atlanta Falcons.
 The next game, Johnson had his second consecutive start and made five combined tackles in a 27–20 loss to the Indianapolis Colts.
-In Week 8, Johnson had one of the best games of his rookie year when he recorded a season-high six combined tackles and a pass deflection, and intercepted Titans' quarterback Zach Mettenberger for his first career interception.
-He returned the interception for 22 yards and helped the Texans defeat the Titans, 20-6.
+In Week 8, Johnson had one of the best games of his rookie year when he recorded a season-high six combined tackles and a pass deflection, and intercepted Tennessee Titans quarterback Zach Mettenberger for his first career interception.
+He returned the interception for 22 yards and helped the Texans defeat the Titans, 20–6.
 Johnson finished his rookie season with a total of 54 combined tackles, nine pass deflections, and an interception while playing in all 16 games and starting ten.